10 Essential Anki Add-ons for All Medical Students

-If you need to do 90+ minutes of Anki reviews and you also have other commitments, what are your options?
+What are your options if you need to do 90+ minutes of Anki reviews and you also have other commitments?

 Well, all is not lost.
 This is where the ReMemorize add-on comes into play.

-Watch this video by the AnKing to learn more about how to go about doing this.
+Watch this video by the AnKing to learn more about how to do this.